BrightCanopy/startup-tools/README.md

 # Startup Tools

-## Everything you need build, measure and learn, so your idea can thrive and grow.
+## Everything you need to build, measure and learn, so your idea can thrive and grow.

 This is a curated list of products and services specifically useful to startups and bootstrappers.